Ambiguity effect

-The ambiguity effect is a cognitive bias where decision making is affected by a lack of information, or "ambiguity".
+The ambiguity effect is a cognitive tendency where decision making is affected by a lack of information, or "ambiguity".
 The effect implies that people tend to select options for which the probability of a favorable outcome is known, over an option for which the probability of a favorable outcome is unknown.
 The effect was first described by Daniel Ellsberg in 1961.

-Examples

-When buying a house, many people choose a fixed-rate mortgage, where the interest rate is set for a specific time frame (typically several years), over a variable-rate mortgage, where the interest rate fluctuates with the market, possibly from one month to the next.
-This is the case even though a variable rate mortgage has statistically been shown to save money.